Catlin Seaview Survey

 A panorama of the coral reef near Heron Island, taken as part of the Catlin Seaview Survey.

 The Catlin Seaview Survey, later renamed the XL Catlin Seaview Survey, was a major scientific expedition which commenced in September 2012, whose aim was to document the composition and health of coral reefs worldwide.
 Specifically, the survey aimed to "carry out a rapid assessment of the current state of coral reef systems and to make this scientific record publicly available for scientists worldwide to use".
 The survey was sponsored by the Catlin Group until the survey ended when the Catlin group ended sponsorship.
 The original team created a film, chasing coral and a new, global initiative known as 50 reefs.

 History

-The survey started in September 2012, and was focused on sections of the Great Barrier Reef across a range of depths.
+The survey started in September 2012, and was focussed on sections of the Great Barrier Reef across a range of depths.
 Specifically, 32 reefs were sampled, which equated to approximately 150 km of reef.
 This produced around 105,000 images, which are currently being analysed by scientists globally, using image recognition software.
 In addition to imaging shallow reefs, the deeper reef was sampled.
 This also led to the discovery of the deepest known coral reef in the Great Barrier Reef, which is located at a depth of 125 m.

 This initial success led to the continuation of the survey globally.
 In 2013, the survey focussed on sampling corals in the Caribbean Sea and Bermuda.
 Other sites are also being explored in 2014.